chandramoulisangabathula01/wd401/L4/M4_Submission.md

 ## Cypress :

-Cypress end-to-end (e2e) testing involves testing your entire application from the perspective of a user.
-It verifies that all components and functionalities work together as expected in a real-world scenario. create tests for your modern web applications, debug them visually, and automatically run them in your continuous integration builds.
+Cypress end-to-end (e2e) testing is testing your entire application from the user’s perspective.
+It ensures that all components and functionality work together as they do in a real-world environment.
+Create tests for your modern web applications, debug it visually, and automate your ongoing integration builds.

 ### Advantages: